Mljet National Park with saltwater lakes surrounded by pine forest

 When to Visit Mljet

-Discover the best season for your Mljet island getaway, from active exploration to peaceful relaxation
+Find the right season for your Mljet trip, from active national-park exploration to quiet off-season walks.

 Spring